dwhieb/dissertation/data/README.md

 # Data

-This folder contains the linguistic data used in this dissertation, as well as statistical data or visualizations generated from it, and other related resources.
+This folder contains the linguistic data used in this dissertation, and annotations on that data, as well as scripts used to prepare the data for analysis.